Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 - campsite: CS 913 in the delta; multiple 2 or 4 person tents, 1 nicely sheltered spot

 By 8:35 we were on the water for another day of paddling through the maze of rocks and islands along the Georgian Bay coast.
-We had as our target the east end of French River Provincial Park and maybe – if we could find a good one – a campsite in the Outer Foxes.
+We had as our target the east end of French River Provincial Park and maybe – if we could find a good one – a campsite on one of the Outer Fox islands.
 If not, there were a number of designated campsites nearby that we could check out.

 But first – a reconnaissance mission!
 We wanted to see for ourselves the Bass Creek portages and the route up to Bass Lake.
 Once there had been a tramway; then there was a boardwalk.
 We wanted to see what was there now!